A Small Molecule Membrane Permeability Calculation¶

 Note

-Since no remaining parameters need to be set for analysis, simply click the “Start Job” button to launch the Floe.
+Since no remaining parameters need to be set for analysis, simply click the “Start Job” button to launch the floe.
 Once the floe is complete, a floe report will be available.

-Inspect the Results¶
+Inspect the Results

-Once the Permeability Analysis Floe completes, it is best to visually inspect the results to assess the quality of the calculation.
+Once the Permeability - Analyze Permeability Simulation Floe completes, it is best to visually inspect the results to assess the quality of the calculation.
 Here, we will discuss two important plots that are automatically generated to help the user inspect the quality of the results.

-In the Permeability Analysis Floe report, a plot of the time evolution of the permeability estimate will be presented.
+In the Permeability - Analyze Permeability Simulation Floe Report, a plot of the time evolution of the permeability estimate will be presented.
 An example from tacrine is presented below:

 Here in this plot, one can see the permeability evolution as a function of the WE iteration number.
 Initially, the permeability estimate is 0 since there is no crossing events.
 This is due to the fact that without crossing events, no weight can make it to the target state in the acceptor water compartment on the opposite side of the membrane, which means the rate constant is 0 therefore the permeability is also 0.